RupankarCh/my-notes/Cloud Computing/readme.md

 - **Scheduled Tasks**: Creating "Serverless Cron Jobs" to run cleanup scripts orreports at specific intervals.
 - **Stream Processing**: Analyzing data in real-time as it flows through messagequeues or IoT hubs.
 - **Stateless Execution**: Each function starts fresh; any data that needs to persist mustbe stored in an external database.

+**The Anatomy of a Serverless Pipeline:**
+- **Automation** by Default: No human intervention is needed to move data from one stage to the next.
+- Stateless Processing: Each step in the pipeline is independent; if one fails, it can be retried without affecting others.
+- Parallel Execution: A **single event can trigger multiple actions** (e.g., one Lambda resizes a photo while another runs an AI scan for content).
+- Pay-per-Event: You are **only billed for the specific resources used to process that one event**.
+- Audit Trails: **Every event can be logged**, providing a perfect history of how datamoved through your system.

 ## When to Go Serverless (Use Cases)
 - **Web Backends**: Handling API requests for mobile apps or single-page weba pplications.